 Citizens on Patrol

 The Citizens On Patrol program is a volunteer program that is open to any citizen over 18 years old who successfully completes an application and background check.

 Applicants must complete a six-hour block of training on Texas Penal Code sections, patrol procedures, incident response, and basic radio usage.
-They must then ride with our of our police officers for 8 hours.
+They must then ride with one of our police officers for 8 hours and with a certified Citizens on Patrol Unit for 8 hours.
 This gives them a basic understanding of calls for service and situations the officers must handle.
-When both phases of training are completed, they receive a COPS identification card and are issued a flashlight and a reflective traffic vest.
+When both phases of training are completed, they receive a COPS identification card and required equipment items.
 They are then eligible to patrol with a partner.
 COPS members must also attend an upcoming Citizen Police Academy.

 Members patrol in their own vehicles with no emergency equipment on them.
 They are forbidden to carry weapons of any type even if they are licensed concealed carry permit holders.
 They are trained to observe and report criminal activity safely, not try to stop it.
 Volunteers have two marked and assigned patrol vehicles that are equipped with jumper cables, flares, traffic cones, and a first aid kit.

 We use portable radios for communication and have a dedicated channel for use by patrollers.
 The program started with cellular phones to call incidents in on and evolved to using police radios.
 This allows direct communication with patrol officers and police dispatch.
 We have portable radios for use by patrollers.